 Basic tips for better online privacy

-There is no such thing as being “too safe” in current times with surveillance agencies on the lookout for dubious activities of users.
+There is no such thing as being “too safe” in current times with surveillance agencies on the lookout for users’ dubious activities.
 You should never take any risks when using the Internet and take all possible steps for keeping your activities anonymous and untraceable to you.

 Following are some of the basic tips you for increasing your online privacy:

-- Use Security-Enhancement Extensions for Browsers: You should make sure that your data is encrypted while browsing the Internet.
+- Use Security-Enhancement Extensions for Browsers: You should ensure that your data is encrypted while browsing the Internet.
 Browsers do not usually have adequate built-in encryption mechanisms.
-You can use certain extensions like Privacy Badger to encrypt your data and improve the overall security of your web traffic.
+You can use certain extensions like Privacy Badger to encrypt your data and improve your web traffic’s overall security.

-- Be careful when using public Wi-Fi: Public Internet connections usually use only basic encryption that can be easily broken by a skilled hacker.
+- Be careful when using public Wi-Fi: Public Internet connections usually use only basic encryption that a skilled hacker can easily break.
 We strongly recommend using a VPN with advanced encryption protocols to keep you protected.
-If you are living in countries with strict online censorship like Singapore, then using the internet without a VPN is a bad idea.
+If you live in countries with strict online censorship like Singapore, using the internet without a VPN is a bad idea.

-- Keep your mobile devices encrypted: Modern smartphone devices carry extremely important and sensitive user information today, from credit card details to personal photos.
+- Keep your mobile devices encrypted: Modern smartphone devices carry essential and sensitive user information today, from credit card details to personal photos.
 You should never compromise on your privacy and keep information on mobile well-guarded from hackers and agencies.

 Best Singapore VPN: Final Thoughts

-Not only will it liberate your Internet but also keep you safe from threats like online surveillance, security infiltration, hacking, phishing, identity theft, and so on.
+Hence, the best value VPN for Singapore – ExpressVPN, is the recommended VPN for Singapore users, covering all the features necessary to deal with particular issues prevailing in Singapore.
+It will liberate your Internet and keep you safe from threats like online surveillance, security infiltration, hacking, phishing, identity theft, and so on.